hyphanet/website/content/pages/about.md

 Scott Miller

-: Scott is responsible for the implementation of much of the cryptography elements within Freenet.
+: Scott is responsible for the implementation of much of the cryptography elements within Hyphanet.

 Steven Starr

-: Steven helps with administration of Freenet Project Inc, and is an advisor to the project on business and publicity matters.
+: Steven helps with administration of Hyphanet Project Inc, and is an advisor to the project on business and publicity matters.

 Dave Baker

-: Dave's main contribution has been [Freemail](documentation.html#freemail), his Summer of Code project to build a working email-over-Freenet system, as well as some debugging and core work in various places.
+: Dave's main contribution has been [Freemail](documentation.html#freemail), his Summer of Code project to build a working email-over-Hyphanet system, as well as some debugging and core work in various places.

 Robert Hailey

-: Robert has helped improve the speed and security of Freenet by finding two **major** bugs, and has recently contributed some code.
+: Robert has helped improve the speed and security of Hyphanet by finding two **major** bugs, and has recently contributed some code.

 David Sowder

-: David (Zothar) has helped the Freenet Project as time permits and interest directs, including configuration, statistics and peer management via FCP, the FProxy stats page and Node 2 Node Messages (N2NM/N2NTMs).
+: David (Zothar) has helped the Hyphanet Project as time permits and interest directs, including configuration, statistics and peer management via FCP, the FProxy stats page and Node 2 Node Messages (N2NM/N2NTMs).